Houston Factory Accident Attorneys

 The Deadliest Factory Accidents in U.S. History

 - The Falk Corporation Explosion (December 2006): An explosion triggered by a gas leak at a gear factory killed 3 workers and injured 47 in Milwaukee, Wisconsin.
-Multiple buildings were leveled by the explosion.
+The explosion leveled multiple buildings.

 - The PEPCON Disaster (May 1988): A chemical factory in Henderson, Nevada caught fire and triggered multiple explosions that killed 2 and injured more than 300 people.